BradCraftMC/BradCraft/README.md

 You can leave suggestions in the issues menu on this GitHub page. **PLEASE USE THE LABELS TO MARK WHAT YOUR SUGGESTION IS ABOUT!**

 These suggestions can be:
-- Item textures
+- Item Textures
 - Sounds
-- Splash texts
+- Splash Texts
 - Mobs
+- OptiFine Custom Entity Model (CEM) Ideas